urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 At the moment, watertight food storage boxes are used as provisional and outdoor-suitable housings.

 Firmware updates can be submitted via USB-to-serial interface or by using the *Over-The-Air (OTA)* update functionality to take advantage of maximum mobility :) In my opinion this is an essential feature for IoT applications!
-For an introduction to this technique start here: [Over-the-air programming](https://en.wikipedia.org/wiki/Over-the-air_programming) or here: [ESP8266 OTA Updates with Arduino IDE | Over the Air](https://randomnerdtutorials.com/esp8266-ota-updates-with-arduino-ide-over-the-air/).
+For an introduction to this technique start here: [Over-the-air programming](https://en.wikipedia.org/wiki/Over-the-air_programming) or there: [ESP8266 OTA Updates with Arduino IDE | Over the Air](https://randomnerdtutorials.com/esp8266-ota-updates-with-arduino-ide-over-the-air/).

 GPS coordinates are transferred via MQTT to a Raspberry-based Node-RED-Server.
 On this server there is a dedicated flow what cares for
 - the displaying on the OpenStreetMap widget (install *'node-red-contrib-web-worldmap'* package) and